Indiana University School of Medicine: Rivalry with Purdue University

-The current school in Indianapolis is a mixture of several earlier medical colleges.
-In 1869, the Medical College of Indiana opened in Indianapolis.
-This institution would associate with IU from 1871 to 1876.
-In 1879 two more medical schools opened—the Central College of Physicians and Surgeons in Indianapolis and the Fort Wayne College of Medicine.
-After the school of medicine in Bloomington was founded in 1903 formal negotiations opened between IU and the Medical College of Indiana to merge the schools; however, the IU trustees failed to ratify the Medical College of Indiana's proposal, and by 1904 the matter was indefinitely abandoned.

-While negotiations were ongoing between IU and the Medical College of Indiana, representatives from the Central College of Physicians and Surgeons approached Purdue University's medical department in West Lafayette, which was established circa 1900, to arrange a similar union.
-In May 1905 the Medical College of Indiana submitted the same proposal ("...to give its property and assets of an appraised value of $100,000 to the University, and to accompany the gift by its good will and the gratuitous services of its faculty; the motive being to permanently establish a medical college of high order in connection with an educational institution of good standing.") that had failed ratification with IU to Purdue's trustees.
-The trustees took the proposal into consideration, and were "convinced that the conditions were unusually favorable to the consummation of a union of interests where all previous efforts had failed, and to the inauguration of a progressive educational movement of great value to the State."
-By September the proposal was accepted subject to the approval of the state legislature, and the Medical College of Indiana became part of Purdue University with the full title of the Indiana Medical College, the School of Medicine of Purdue University.
+While negotiations were ongoing between IU and the Medical College of Indiana, representatives from the Central College of Physicians and Surgeons approached Purdue University's medical department in West Lafayette, which had been established sometime prior to 1895, to arrange a similar union.
+The Purdue trustees declined the offer, not wanting to interfere with the concurrent negotiations between IU and the MCI.
+In May 1905, the MCI submitted the same proposal ("...to give its property and assets of an appraised value of $100,000 to the University, and to accompany the gift by its good will and the gratuitous services of its faculty; the motive being to permanently establish a medical college of high order in connection with an educational institution of good standing.") that had failed ratification with IU to Purdue's trustees.
+The trustees took the proposal into consideration, and were "convinced that the conditions were unusually favorable to the consummation of a union of interests where all previous efforts had failed, and to the inauguration of a progressive educational movement of great value to the State".
+By September the proposal was accepted subject to the approval of the state legislature, and the MCI became part of Purdue University with the full title of "the Indiana Medical College, the School of Medicine of Purdue University".

-On September 25, 1905, the trustees of the Central College of Physicians and Surgeons voted to suspend operations and to transfer the students, alumni, personal property, and funds of the college to the Purdue School of Medicine.
+On September 25, 1905, the trustees of the CCPS voted to suspend operations and to transfer the students, alumni, personal property, and funds of the college to the Purdue School of Medicine.
 Later on October 2, the Fort Wayne College of Medicine voted to likewise merge with the Purdue School of Medicine and transfer personnel and equipment to Indianapolis.
-The Purdue School of Medicine operated out of the former Medical College of Indiana's facilities on Senate Avenue in Indianapolis.
-The building that housed the Central College of Physicians and Surgeons at 212 North Senate Avenue was sold.
+The Purdue School of Medicine operated out of the former MCI's facilities (the Lomax Building) at 212 North Senate Avenue in Indianapolis (the northwest corner of Market Street), in the immediate vicinity of the Indiana Statehouse.
+The building that housed the CCPS was sold.
 In May 1906, 122 students received medical degrees from Purdue University and successfully passed the examination of the State Board of Medical Registration.
 In the spring of 1907, Purdue graduated 68 men and four women; in that class was Arett C. Arnett, a physician who helped establish a Lafayette clinic in 1922 later known as Arnett Clinic and today known as Indiana University Health Arnett Hospital.